kaiorosa1/100-days-of-code/log-r3.md

 ### Day 13: August 27, 2019

 **Today's Progress**: I set up OpenGL and opened my first program.
 There are a lot to learn but the important thing is that I could run it and now it's understanding time (the best part).
+I also worked on the Credenciamento project.

 **Thoughts**: Can I ever be on top of all my classes ?
 I don't think so.
 Anyway, I have a project that's gonna be coming soon(I don't even know what it is because the professor hasn't assigned to us yet) hopefully I'll do well.